-is really not complicated and does not take as long to prepare as Julia Child’s infamous Beef Bourguignon recipe.
+This is not a complicated recipe and does not take as long to prepare as Julia Child’s infamous Beef Bourguignon recipe.

 Beef Stew Bourguignon Style